gyk-jane/bird-watching/README.md

 ### **The Report**
 The end result is a data report of the different types of birds seen in the LA region on the current day.
 It uses a combination of pymysql, pandas, and plotly to query for coordinates, (bird_name, frequency), and to plot these coordinates on a horizontal bar graph.

+Daily data extractions are also stored in a second MySQL table.
+This table contains a collection of all daily data extracted and will be used to analyze weekly, monthly, and/or yearly bird data.

 ## Screenshot
 ![Alt Text](https://media.giphy.com/media/R8T0Cw1KD6nxByOkZJ/giphy.gif)